Update 18 February

 Blessed are the nonchalant...

-My interests vary.
-They include the work of three bone fide geniuses: Charles Babbage, Shary Flenniken and George Cogar.
+My interests include the work of three geniuses: Charles Babbage, Shary Flenniken and George Cogar.
 I enjoy humour.
-(Others may disagree.)
 Examples?
 Ernest Bramah and Emo Philips.
 Jokes (example).
-I even wrote a Raymond Chandler parody (for a bottle of Scotch) — I was young and innocent.
+I even wrote a Chandler parody (for a bottle of Scotch) — I was young and innocent.
 I've been known to fight large corporations (and win!).
 Or castigate the BBC Trust.
 (6Music was saved.)
-There's a piece here I wrote for the Xmas 1995 edition of the IBM Hursley staff rag.
+There's a piece here I wrote for the IBM Hursley staff rag.
 And one on reverse parallel parking.
-Some thoughts on being an unrecognised genius.
+Even thoughts on being an unrecognised genius.

-You can also find a miniature rumination on Time.
+A miniature rumination on Time.
 One on my mother.
 (Plus my recent orphan status.)
-Brief thoughts on Win8.1 Pro.
-And on choosing and setting up a Linux Mint 17.2 system.
+Brief thoughts on choosing, and longer ones on using, Linux.
 Even my first (1975) hi-fi magazine article on Living with Dolby B.

-If I voice the occasional opinion3 you find uncomfortable, I don't set out to offend.
-I just get lucky sometimes!
+I may voice the occasional opinion2 you find uncomfortable, but I don't set out to offend.

-Please tell me if you find any problems with the site.
-I keep things hereabouts as simple as I know how — but no simpler.
+Please tell me of any problems with the site.
+I keep things as simple as I know how — but no simpler.
 Thanks for dropping by.

 Errors are (of course) deliberate.
-I like to feel I provide something for everyone, and some people are always looking for mistooks.
+I provide something for everyone, and some people are always looking for mistooks.